seng438-winter-2022/seng438-a4-HolstCh/Assignment4-LabReport.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 The mutation coverage score is affected by the equivalent mutants since they can’t be killed.
-Therefore there will always be mutants that can’t be killed and the score will never be able to reach 100% as long as equivalent mutants are part of the total mutants.
+Therefore, there will always be mutants that can’t be killed and the score will never be able to reach 100% as long as equivalent mutants are part of the total mutants.

 Equivalent mutants affected our results to a great extent.
 The first issue we faced had to do with our understanding of what an equivalent mutant is.
-We mainly didn’t understand that they would appeared in the pitest results.
+We mainly didn’t understand that they would appeared in the Pitest results.
 This resulted in more time spent trying to kill mutants that were unkillable.
-We also determined, through hours of trial and error, that for the DataUtilities class the majority of mutants that were alive when we started the lab were equivalent mutants.
-Due to our mutation coverage already being high for the class finding new mutants that could actually be killed became next to impossible and the group was only able to find 5 mutant that our test cases could kill.
+We also determined, through hours of trial and error, that for the DataUtilities class, the majority of mutants that were alive when we started the lab were equivalent mutants.
+Due to our mutation coverage already being high for the class, finding new mutants that could actually be killed became next to impossible and the group was only able to find 5 mutant that our test cases could kill.

 # A discussion of what could have been done to improve the mutation score of the test suites

 In order to improve the mutation coverage we could have spent more time analyzing the code line by line with all the possible mutant combinations.
 It would be very beneficial to spend time examining all the possible combinations the mutants created.
 It was easy to follow all possible variable and path combinations with simple methods.
-For instance methods involving a return or even just a single if statement.
-For more complex methods it would be more difficult but even more beneficial to slowly go through the code to understand how the mutant changes it, and therefore how different inputs could kill the mutant.
+For instance, methods involving a return or even just a single if statement.
+For more complex methods, it would be more difficult but even more beneficial to slowly go through the code to understand how the mutant changes it, and therefore how different inputs could kill the mutant.

 Having more experience with coding, and especially experience with mutant testing would have come in handy while trying to follow complex paths caused by mutants.
-Having more practice with the specific skill would enable us to understand what works and what wouldn’t work when trying to kill mutants.
+Having more practice with this specific skill would enable us to understand what works and what wouldn’t work when trying to kill mutants.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 Mutation testing is important as it greatly improves the quality of the source code.
 It ensures coverage of the code and is a great way to verify boundary cases for individual lines of code.
 It is a great addition to help establish good source code and create better tests.

 Advantages
-Great for catching small errors in the source code Finding weaknesses in the source code
+* Great for catching small errors in the source code
+* Helps to find weaknesses in the source code
-Improves quality of the source code
+* Improves quality of the source code
-Helps to figure out how good the test suite is for testing the code base Gives a high coverage of the code
+* Helps to figure out how good the test suite is for testing the code base
+* Gives a high coverage of the code
-Creates a stable and reliable system
+* Creates a stable and reliable system

 Disadvantages
-Requires tools to effectively use, otherwise it would be near impossible to use Requires a lot of mutants to have a positive effect of quality The testers need a good understanding of mutation testing to be effective Requires the source code
+* Requires tools to effectively create the mutation tests, otherwise it would be nearly impossible to do manually
+* Requires a lot of mutants to have a positive effect of quality
+* The testers need a good understanding of mutation testing to be effective
+* Requires the source code
-It takes time to identify ways to kill mutants and to recognize equivalent mutants
+* It takes time to identify ways to kill mutants and to recognize equivalent mutants

-# Explain your SELENUIM test case design process
+# Explain your Selenium test case design process

-First a website was chosen to carry the Graphical User Interface Testing, the website of choice being: https://www.bestbuy.ca/en-ca
+First a website was chosen to carry the Graphical User Interface testing, the website of choice being: [BestBuy](https://www.bestbuy.ca/en-ca).
 Next, different functionalities were picked to be tested on the website, the total number of functionalities being 8.
 Tests were picked while making sure that they did not share a lot of similar functionality so as to help provide a more diverse set of test cases.
 Different areas of the web page were visited to observe the number of different buttons, hyperlinks and text boxes that could be tested.
 Input data was also chosen to test functionality that involved user input.
 The following is a list of the designs we decided to choose:

 1. Login (assert value for password)
-    - an assert value method for a valid password input and the test passed.
+    - An assert value method for a valid password input and the test passed.
-    - an assert value method for invalid password input and the test failed.
+    - An assert value method for invalid password input and the test failed.
 2. Forget Password (assert email for sending password change)
-    - an assert value method for a valid email input and the test passed.
+    - An assert value method for a valid email input and the test passed.
-    - an assert value for invalid email input and the test failed.
+    - An assert value for invalid email input and the test failed.
 3. Add item to cart
-    - Assert title for the cart page and the test passed
+    - Assert title for the cart page and the test passed.
+    - We were unable to create a test that failed for this particular functionality.
+Although we could have a test fail by searching for an invalid item, this is already covered by the test “Search for an item and click on item”.
+Therefore, without access to the source code, we cannot design and create a test that will fail this functionality.
 4. Remove item to cart
     - Assert text for the cart page to indicate that no items are in the cart and the test passed.
+    - Similar to the functionality above, we are also unable to create a test that will fail for this case.
+This test assumes that there is already an item present in the cart, then tries to remove that item.
+Hence, this test would fail if there are no items in the cart.
+Creating two tests for this particular case would be redundant.
 5. Search for item and click on item
-    - Search for jack reach and click on movie, assert the title is the jack reacher dvd page and the test passes
+    - Search for “Jack Reacher” and click on the movie, assert the title is the “Jack Reacher” DVD page and the test passes.
-    - Change search to predator and the page will not be found and assert causes the test to fail
+    - Change search to “Predator” and the page will not be found and assert causes the test to fail.
 6. Go to best buy facebook page
-    - After scrolling to the end of the website, in the bottom right corner, click on the facebook logo under the newsletter textbox
+    - After scrolling to the end of the website, in the bottom right corner, click on the Facebook logo under the newsletter textbox.
-    - Assert title for the facebook page passes the test
+    - Assert title is for the Facebook page to pass the test.
 7. Sign up for newsletter
-    - After scrolling to the end of the website, in the bottom right corner, there is a textbox available to insert your email into the textbox
+    - After scrolling to the end of the website, in the bottom right corner, there is a textbox available to insert your email into the textbox.
-    - Assert title was used to check if the page remained the same after signing up for the newsletter which is the normal functionality
+    - Assert title was used to check if the page remained the same after signing up for the newsletter, which is the normal functionality.
-8. Change to french site
+8. Change to French site
-    - After clicking on french page assert that the page title should be the title french version of best buy and test passed
+    - After clicking on the French page, assert that the page title should be the title of the BestBuy website in French, and the test passed.
-    - Change click on french page to clicking on cart and assert causes the test to fail as title of current page is now wrong
+    - Change click on French page to clicking on cart and assert causes the test to fail, as title of current page is now wrong.

-Then, each group member picked 2 functionalities to test using the Selenium IDE
+Then, each group member picked 2 functionalities to test using the Selenium IDE, which are included here: [Selenium GUI tests](Selenium_Tests/) and carried out the tests as written above.

 # Explain the use of assertions and checkpoints